 A generous glug of Raphael’s Cretan extra-virgin olive oil, plus extra to serve

 Sea salt and freshly ground black pepper, to your taste

 Pul biber, to serve

 How I make it

 Place the yoghurt in a bowl and stir through all the other remaining ingredients.
-Season to your taste, chill and turn out into a pretty bowl.
-Garnish with the remaining chopped dill and pul biber (if using).
+Season to your taste and chill.
+When you’re ready to eat, turn out into a pretty bowl, drizzle with olive oil and sprinkle with the chopped pistachios and pul biber.